omega8cc/boa/docs/MIGRATE-XMASS.md

-a STOPPED thread with its `Last_*_Errno`/`Last_*_Error`, no replica configured (with both recoveries, since a promoted target must never be re-inited), or the target's own root client refusing (the root-password rotation shape, with the re-transfer remedy).
+a STOPPED thread with its `Last_*_Errno`/`Last_*_Error`, no replica configured (with both recoveries, since a promoted target must never be re-inited), or the target's own root client refusing (the root-password rotation shape: the next live sync or autosync pass carries the pair, see MySQL Credentials; the by-hand re-transfer is named too).
 Aim for lag < 60 s before scheduling cutover.

 ### Phase 4 — Cutover (`xmass cutover`)